Witnesses (2018 film): History of creation

-Presentation the Trilogy was held at the 66th Cannes Film Festival, which is also under the Short Film Corner, were shown the presentation materials to the novel "Brutus."
+Presentation of the trilogy was held at the 66th Cannes Film Festival, which is also under the Short Film Corner, were shown the presentation materials to the novel "Brutus."

-The producer group the Trilogy includes filmmakers from Russia, Belarus, Israel and the United States.
+The producer group: the Trilogy includes filmmakers from Russia, Belarus, Israel and the United States.

 November 9 at the 34th American Film Market held a unique special pitching new projects.
 Film "Witnesses" with the support ROSKINO became the only Russian project, presented at the pitching.

 The film was created with the financial support of the Ministry for Culture of Russia, as well as private philanthropists.

-"Shoes"
+Shoes

-"Shoes" The film is the first novel of the Trilogy "Witnesses".
+Shoes The film is the first novel of the trilogy Witnesses.
 The film is set in the 1930s-1940s and tells the story of a pair of women's shoes, which story begins in a shop window and was tragically cut short in a mass grave footwear concentration camp "Auschwitz."

-In the story "Shoes" is the main character shoes - women's shoes.
+In the story Shoes is the main character shoes - women's shoes.
 In the picture is not visible persons and the lack of dialogue.
 The entire film is accompanied by an original symphonic music.

 The shooting of the film took place on the territory of Belarus, Poland, Czech Republic and France.
 The picture was a success of the festival, both in Russia and abroad.

 The only Russian short film nominated for the Academy Award in 2013.

 "Brutus"

 Events in the film "Brutus" (from a story by Ludvik Ashkenazy) are shown through the dog's eyes.
 This particular view allows you to see the different human values.
-War, racial laws, human cruelty have separated a German shepherd by the name Brutus with his owner.
+War, racial laws, human cruelty have separated a German Shepherd by the name of Brutus with his owner.
 From kennel it as a watchdog gets to a concentration camp, where in the process of training and psychological manipulation a harmless pet becomes a killer dog.
 One day Brutus is commanded to chase and kill Jewish escapees, amongst whom he encounters his former owner...